aproskurnia/Data-Analyst-Portfolio/Proj#1 - Unit Economics + Product metrics in SaaS/README.md

 Data Sources: The primary dataset for this analysis is the `SaaS project.csv` file, which contains detailed information about all subscriptions from 2021 to 2023.
 This dataset was generated using an AI and real-world subscription data was used as a reference, therefore the results may not look entirely realistic.

+**Content:**
+We have data from 995 users who paid for a subscription at least once during 2021-2023.

+user_id - A unique number that identifies each player. subscription_payment_date - Date the player paid for the subscription monthly_subscription_fee - Amount of the Subscription fee subscription_plan - Subscription plan name language - User's device language in settings age - User's age specified during registration

 #### 3. Data Manipulation in Excel:
 In the initial phase, I worked with the raw data in Excel, introducing columns such as churn, back_from_churn, sub_plan level, downgrade sub_plan, and upgrade sub_plan.
 These additional columns play a crucial role in analyzing and understanding subscription dynamics.
 - churn